mikedeck/aws-lambda-zombie-workshop/README.md

 1\.
 Select the Amazon Elasticsearch icon from the main console page.

 2\.
 Create a new Amazon Elasticsearch domain.
-Provide it a name such as "zombiemessages".
+Provide it a name such as "yournamezombiemessages".
+Ensure the name is unique within your account.
 Click **Next**.

 3\.
 On the **Configure Cluster** page, leave the default cluster settings and click **Next**.